jaegertracing/jaeger/docs/getting_started.md

 make install
 go run ./cmd/agent/main.go
 ```

+In the near future we will provide individual Docker images for each component,
+as well as the Kubernetes templates.

 ##Migrating from Zipkin
 Jaeger's agent and collector can also accept [Zipkin](http://zipkin.io/) [Spans](https://github.com/openzipkin/zipkin-api/blob/master/thrift/zipkinCore.thrift#L381), and transform them to Jaeger's data model before storage.